muldjord/boris/README.md

 * Changed visual stat layout to make it less confusing
 * Added 'banana' item
 * Fixed mouse scriptVars
+* Various bugfixes
+* Improved the graphics for a number of behaviours

 #### Version 3.5.0 (17th April 2021):
 * A LOT of code refactoring and optimizations